Looking for Dog Walking Insurance?

-Dogs are certainly man’s best friend, so if someone is entrusting you to look after and exercise their pooch then they’re going to want the reassurance that you’re properly protected with dog walker insurance.
+Dogs are certainly man’s best friend, so if someone is entrusting you to look after, walk and exercise their dog then they’re going to want the reassurance that you’re properly protected with dog walking insurance.

-With a group of unpredictable dogs to watch, it’s not uncommon for accidents to happen such as tangled leads causing trips and falls, or even dogs damaging third party property.
-It’s important to have some form of dog walker insurance, as even if the injury or damage is caused by a dog under your watch, you could be the one feeling the sting of a compensation claim and legal costs too.
+With a group of unpredictable dogs to watch on a dog walk, accidents may happen such as tangled leads causing trips and falls, or even dogs damaging third party property.
+It’s important to have some form of dog walking insurance, as even if the injury or damage is caused by a dog under your watch, you could be the one feeling the sting of a compensation claim and legal costs too.

-There are many types of dog walker insurance that you might want to take out if you’re looking after other people’s pets which can include:
+There are many types of dog walking insurance that you might want to take out if you’re looking after other people’s dogs which can include:

 - Employers’ liability